dBish6/Quest_Casino_Full-Stack_App/README.md

 ...

 ## Thanks!
-I hope my work can inspire you too, thank you for your interest in the app!
+I hope my work can inspire you, thank you for your interest in the app!

 _**Deployed Stable Version (Version 1):** [www.questcasino.xyz](https://www.questcasino.xyz)_